Shish barak is a favorite dish of the Middle Eastern food lover looking for something delicious.

 Whereas a lot of pork is used in Chinese dumplings, this practice would have changed as Islam took hold.

-Pork being forbidden food to Muslims, lamb took its place as a substitute since that animal was raised locally.
+Pork being forbidden food to Muslims, lamb took its place as a substitute since that was and is an animal raised locally.

 It seems every family has its own way of spicing this recipe, often depending on what region they are from.